Mishrilal Gangwal

-Mishrilal Gangwal (Hindi: मिश्रीलाल गंगवाल) was an Indian politician from the state of Madhya Pradesh.He was the member of Indian National Congress party.
+Mishrilal Gangwal was an Indian politician from the state of Madhya Pradesh.
+He was the member of Indian National Congress party.

-Mishrilal Gangwal was born on 7 October 1902 Sonkatch in Dewas district, of Madhya Pradesh state to a Jain Businessman.
+Mishrilal Gangwal was born on 7 October 1902 in Sonkatch,Dewas district, of Madhya Pradesh state to a Jain businessman from Indore, Balchand Gangwal.
+At the age of 14 he became the chairman of his school's (Shri Trilok Chandra Jain Higher Secondary School in Indore) student committee.
+In the year 1945 he was elected the President of Indore Rajya Prajamandal Adhiveshan.

 His interest in social work led him into politics.
 He joined Indian National Congress.
+He became an MLA representing Bagli Assembly constituency after the 1952 Madhya Bharat Legislative Assembly election.
 He was a former chief minister of Madhya Bharat state from 3 March 1952 and resigned from the post on 15 April 1955.

-On November 1956 he became Minister of Finance in the state of Madhya Pradesh.
+In November 1956 he became Minister of Finance in the state of Madhya Pradesh.
 In the year 1959 he served as Minister for Finance, Separate Revenue, Economics & Statistics, and also served as Minister for Food & civil Supplies and had been Minister for several portfolios in later years in Madhya Pradesh government.

 He was a member of the All India Congress Committee and the President of Ajmer-Marwara, Provincial Congress Committee.
 Shri Gangwal was also associated with Indore Rajya Prajamandal and many social and commercial bodies.